 Choosing the right ecommerce platform can go a long way in ensuring whether you manage to reach your omnichannel sales goals.

 In the end, it’s vital to outline each individual sales channel and your goals for each.

 Summing It Up

 There you have it – my list of the best ecommerce platforms.

-- If you want the best ecommerce platform that can scale with your business, I recommend you get started with BigCommerce.
+- If you want the best software to scale with your business, I recommend you get started with BigCommerce.

 - If a more straightforward solution works for you, but you still want strong SEO, I recommend 3dcart.